Videomancer

 - Release the BOOT button

-- A new USB storage device is listed in the computer's filesystem.
+- A new USB storage device is listed in the computer's file system.
 It shows up as a Raspberry Pi, because that's the control system for Videomancer's USB ports.

 - Copy the firmware